Puppy Training 101: Essential Tips to Teach Them Right

 A new puppy is a bundle of joy and love… and pee and poo.
 If you’re pondering how to begin puppy training, then look no further.
 Here’s how to crate train, leash train, teach basic cues and potty train your pooch using the best (healthy) puppy training treats ever.

 In this article

-1. Basic commands for puppy training
+Basic cues for puppy training

-At seven to eight weeks old, your puppy is ready to begin learning basic commands like “sit” and “stay” and “come”.
-Your puppy is full of lots of energy and noise (here’s why dogs bark), but a short attention span.
-So keep sessions short.
+At seven to eight weeks old, your puppy is ready to begin learning basic cues like ‘sit’, ‘stay’ and ‘come’.
+They’re full of lots of energy and noise (speaking of which, here’s why dogs bark) but have a short attention span.
+So, keep sessions short.

-You can reward them and keep practising while gradually increasing the distance she must cross to get to you.
+Use your treat to lead the puppy a few steps toward you while saying “come”.
+You can reward them and keep practising while gradually increasing the distance they must cover to get to you.